-III.
-STUDENT CODE OF CONDUCT
+3) STUDENT CODE OF CONDUCT

-Upon admission to the American University of Kuwait, students agree to act responsibly in all areas of personal and social conduct and to take full responsibility for their individual and collective action.
-Because learning can only be achieved in an atmosphere free of intimidation and coercion, students shall observe Kuwait's local laws as well as the academic and behavioral regulations of the American University of Kuwait.
-The American University of Kuwait is committed to facilitating the academic and personal growth of students as outlined in the University mission statement.
-Behavior that is in conflict with these processes will not be tolerated.
-Violations of institutional policy including campus safety regulations, institutional operational procedures, misuse of campus facilities, and actions which impede upon the educational process are subject to disciplinary sanctions.
-Any student, student organization, or alumni found to have committed a violation of University policy, either on or off campus, is subject to the disciplinary sanctions outlined in this Student Code of Conduct.
-As English is the instructional language at the American University of Kuwait, official meetings with students and disciplinary proceedings are conducted in English and it is the responsibility of the non-English speaker to secure assistance as needed.
+Upon acceptance to the American University of Kuwait, students agree to conduct themselves responsibly in all personal and social areas and to take full accountability for their individual and collective actions.
+A conducive learning environment can only be attained in a setting free from coercion and intimidation; therefore, students are required to adhere to both the local laws of Kuwait and the academic and behavioral regulations of the American University of Kuwait.
+The University is committed to facilitating students' academic and personal development in accordance with its mission statement, and any behavior that contradicts this commitment will not be tolerated.
+Violations of institutional policy, including campus safety regulations, institutional operational procedures, misuse of campus facilities, and any behavior that impedes the educational process, are subject to disciplinary action.
+Any student, student organization, or alumni found to have violated University policy, either on or off-campus, will be subject to the disciplinary sanctions outlined in the Student Code of Conduct.
+As English is the language of instruction at the American University of Kuwait, all official meetings with students and disciplinary proceedings will be conducted in English.
+Students who experience difficulty in comprehending the proceedings in English will be offered the option of a neutral third party to translate the proceedings.